Venetian Crusade: Battle of Hab

-When he heard of the new Turkish offensive, Baldwin knew he had to respond quickly.
-After being blessed by the bishop of Caesarea, Evremar with the True Cross, on the 10th of August 1119, Baldwin marched against the Muslims as he moved toward Zardana, 65 kilometers east-southeast of Antioch.
-He knew it was besieged by Ilghazi, but he didn't know it had fallen.
-But while camped at the Tell Danith watering point, Baldwin found out that Zardana had fallen.
+When he heard of the Turkish offensive, Baldwin knew he had to respond quickly.
+Baldwin marched toward Zardana, 65 kilometers east-southeast of Antioch.
+He knew it was besieged by Ilghazi, but he did not know it had fallen.
+While camped at the Tell Danith watering point, Baldwin found out that Zardana had fallen.
 Accordingly, the Crusaders prepared to retreat to the stronghold of Hab, c.
 25 kilometers southwest of Zardana, in order to replenish their supplies.
-But Baldwin knew that Ilghazi wouldn't miss this opportunity to attack them and prepared his army for an inevitable clash with the Artuqid-Burid host.

-On the morning of August 14, Baldwin carefully arranged the Frankish army for its retreat through open country.
+On the morning of 14 August Baldwin arranged his army for retreat through open country.
 Leading the way were three squadrons of 700 knights.
 Behind them marched several thousand infantrymen, composed of bowmen and spearmen.
-Count Pons with his Tripolitan knights guarded the right flank.
+Pons and his knights guarded the right flank.
 A body of Antiochene knights under Robert Fulcoy protected the left flank.
 More knights from Antioch guarded the rear.
-Baldwin led a reserve of mounted knights from Jerusalem, but it is not clear in what part of the formation he marched.
-As he was on his way to Hab as on the 14th of August 1119, the Crusader army encountered some Turkish horse archers who used their hit and run tactics against them.
-They were part of Ilghazi's vanguard and they rained arrows on the Crusader column.
-Baldwin was experienced with these tactics and he had his men to not leave their formation and to stay firm.
-Baldwin formed up his army into a battle line with four key segments.
-On the right flank were the Tripolitan knights under Pons of Tripoli.
-Meanwhile, Robert the Leper, the Lord of Zardana, led the left flank of the last few remaining Antiochene knights.
-The center consisted of knights, infantrymen, and archers from the Kingdom of Jerusalem.
-Wary of the humongous size of the opposing force which made his army vulnerable to encirclement, Baldwin created a reserve contingent of knights.
-Meanwhile, in the very rear was another contingent of Antiochene infantry and cavalry led by Antiochene barons.
+Baldwin led a reserve of mounted knights, but it is not clear in what part of the formation he marched.
+In the rear was another contingent of Antiochene infantry and cavalry led by Antiochene barons.
+The Crusader army encountered some Turkish horse archers who used their hit and run tactics against them.
+They were part of Ilghazi's vanguard, and they rained arrows on the Crusader column.
+Baldwin was experienced with these tactics, and he had his men to not leave their formation and to stay firm.
+Baldwin created a reserve contingent of knights.